Carpet and Upholstery Cleaners

 - US office vacancy rates remained steady at 19% in the third quarter of 2024 compared to the previous quarter, according to real estate firm CBRE’s 3Q office report in Facilities Dive.
 The US office markets tracked by CBRE in Q3 saw positive net absorption, with 4.3 million square feet of net absorption.
 The net absorption was up 87% from the previous quarter, marking the second consecutive quarter of positive demand for office space.
 This follows six consecutive quarters of negative net absorption.
 The report cites a shift in patterns of office attendance and interest rate cuts by the US Federal Reserve creating more favorable conditions for commercial real estate.
 Workplace occupancy levels are a demand indicator for carpet and upholstery cleaning services.

 - Carpet and upholstery cleaning services will want to monitor the progress of a new proposed rule from the US Department of Labor (DOL) designed to protect workers from extreme workplace heat.
 The proposed rule requires employers to form an injury and illness prevention plan to control heat hazards in workplaces affected by excessive heat, per the DOL.
+The public comment period for the proposal has been extended to mid-January 2025.
 The rule asks employers to evaluate heat risks and implement requirements for drinking water and taking rest breaks.
 In addition, employers will have to provide training, develop procedures to respond to employees who show signs of heat-related illness, and assist workers experiencing a heat emergency.
 The Occupational Safety and Health Administration (OSHA) currently conducts heat-related inspections under a program launched in 2022 to prevent worker injuries and illness.
 Cleaning crews can encounter extreme heat in commercial and residential buildings that are not properly ventilated or cooled.

 Get A Demo